POPULATIONS AT RISK:

 Researchers are looking for genetic clues to diagnose the aggressive form of prostate cancer at an earlier stage and decrease the number of prostate cancer deaths.

-The American Cancer Society recommends that all men be offered routine screening for prostate cancer starting at age 50 and that African-American men consider screening at age 45.
+The American Cancer Society recommends that men discuss the pros and cons of routine screening for prostate cancer starting at age 50 and that African-American men consider screening at age 45.
 Screening for prostate cancer usually involves a doctor's exam of the prostate and a blood test known as the prostate-specific antigen, or PSA, test.

 If you do not have a doctor or cannot afford to see one, call your local health department or visit your local community health center.
-Many neighborhood clinics will see you regardless of your ability to pay.
-In addition, staff members usually come from the community and are likely to be sensitive to your cultural beliefs and needs (for example, language barriers).
+Staff members usually come from the community and are likely to be sensitive to your cultural beliefs and needs (for example, language barriers).

 Lead a healthy lifestyle.
 Maintaining a healthy weight, eating an abundant amount of fruits and vegetables, and getting regular exercise may lower your risk of prostate cancer, as well as other types of cancer.